Selena Gomez Dons ‘Only The Strong Survive’ T-Shirt After Ex Justin Bieber Confirms His Engagement

 While the news of Justin Bieber and Hailey Baldwin’s engagement continues to travel through the media, all eyes are seemingly on the “Baby” singer’s ex-girlfriend, Selena Gomez.
-The “Wolves” singer, 25, was recently spotted in New York City wearing a T-shirt with the words, “Only The Strong Survive”, written on the shirt’s breast-pocket in bold, white capitalized letters, as reported by E!
+The “Wolves” singer, 25, was recently spotted in New York City wearing a T-shirt with the words, “Only The Strong Survive,” written on the shirt’s breast-pocket in bold, white capitalized letters, as reported by E!
 News.

 Gomez was busy living it up on boat cruise through New York City with her pals on Sunday when the engagement rumors hit the media waves.
 At the time, sources claim that the “Back To You” singer was unphased by the rumor and couldn’t be bothered in any which direction.